Singles (1992 film): Soundtrack

 The Singles soundtrack was released on June 30, 1992, through Epic Records and became a best seller three months before the release of the film.
-The soundtrack included music from key bands from the Seattle music scene of the time, such as Alice in Chains, Pearl Jam, and Soundgarden.
-Pearl Jam performed two previously-unreleased songs on the soundtrack: "Breath" and "State of Love and Trust".
+The soundtrack included music from key bands from the grunge music scene of the time, such as Alice in Chains, Pearl Jam, Screaming Trees, and Soundgarden.
+Pearl Jam performed two previously unreleased songs on the soundtrack: "Breath" and "State of Love and Trust".
 The Soundgarden song "Birth Ritual" and Chris Cornell's solo song "Seasons" appear on the soundtrack.
 Paul Westerberg of The Replacements contributed two songs to the soundtrack and provided the score for the film.
 The Smashing Pumpkins also contributed to the soundtrack with the song "Drown".